BookStackApp/website/content/docs/admin/third-party-auth.md

 1. Login to your your azure portal and navigate to the 'Azure Activity Directory' area.
 2. Under 'Manage > App registrations' select 'New application registration'.
 3. Enter a name ('BookStack').
-Keep the 'Application type' as 'Web app / API'.
-Set the 'Sign-on URL' to be the following, replacing 'https://example.com/' with your base BookStack url:
+Set the 'Redirect URI' to be the following, replacing 'https://example.com/' with your base BookStack url:
     - `https://example.com/login/service/azure/callback`
-4. Once created, Click on your new application and note the 'Application ID'.
-This is the APP_ID value for step 9.
+4. Once created, View the application 'Overview' page and note the 'Application (client) ID' and 'Directory (tenant) ID' values.
+These are the APP_ID and TENANT values for step 9.
-5. Within your application in azure, Navigate to 'Keys' under 'API access'.
+5. Within your application in azure, Navigate to 'Certificates & secrets' then choose 'New client secret'.
-6. Enter any description you want and set a duration ('Never expires' is okay unless you specifically want it to expire).
+6. Enter any description you want and set an expiry duration.
 Then click 'Save'.
 7. Copy the string of characters under 'Value'.
 This is the APP_SECRET value for step 9 and is only shown once.
-8. Back under 'App registrations' click on 'Endpoints'.
-This will show a list of URL's that each contain a unique ID.
-For example, the OAuth2 token endpoint will look something like this: `https://login.microsoftonline.com/<UniqueID>/oauth2/token`.
-Copy out the unique ID.
-This is the TENANT value for step 9.
+8. Navigate to 'API permissions' for your app and choose 'Add a permission'.
+Find the 'Azure Active Directory Graph' option within this, Then select 'Delegated permissions' then find & select the 'User.Read' permission.
+Then select 'Add permissions' at the bottom of the page.
 9. Copy these details and add them as new variables in your `.env` file like so:
 ```bash
 # Replace the below (including '{}' braces) with your azure APP_ID and APP_SECRET and TENANT